Marilyn May Smithson

 Extracurricular activities in school: favorite activities now:

 I was involved in choir at school (and at church).
 I enjoyed art.
 Was very shy (probably scared) back then.
 Didn't get involved in activities too much outside of home.
-Home was very stressful, and unfriendly.
-Kept me in a reserved state of mind.
-No love shared, so how do you survive?
-You learn to cope by protecting yourself. :)
+Tried joining a swim team and remember doing the back stroke in a competition.
+I also remember trying to participate in a play as a chorus member.
+That did not go anywhere.
+My homelife was very stressful, and unfriendly.
+It kept me in a very reserved state of mind.
+I felt unloved for so long and developed a very self-protective state of mind.
+How do you move forward, and survive?
+You learn to cope by developing coping mechanisms.

 School Story:

-School and making relationships were hard for me.
+School, and making friendships, were hard for me.
 My home life was very unhappy.
 My mom was verbally abusive to me constantly, and was always on my case about something.
 It was usually totally undeserved.
-The stress sucked out all of my enthusiasm for anything.
-I barely made it thru to the end of the 12th grade.
+The stress sucked out all of my enthusiasm and creativity for anything.
+I felt like I barely made it through to the end of the 12th grade with my sanity!
 My grades were very low; I didn't study because of depression.
 I even almost failed English which was one of my favorite subjects!
 The long vocabulary lists bored me to death.
+So I still struggle to find the appropriate "long" word.
+Ha!

 I kept a low profile and had very few friends.
-I was very shy, but more likely, scared.
-My mom divorced my dad (who was just as selfish) due to physical abuse.
+I was shy and scared.
+My mom divorced my dad due to physical abuse.
+He was selfish, and an absent father.
 She was completely uninterested and uninvolved in my happiness, or schooling.
 I did participate in choir.
 That turned out to be a saving factor in my life.
 I learned how to sing while I was in the military because I had Christian records that I liked to sing with.
 After I married, I participated in trios, quartets, sextets, double mixed sextets, large group choirs, concerts, and more.
 I even formed choirs at times, and directed them (not that I liked directing).

 In school, I had to keep my hair short for so many years.
 I was told I didn't take care of it, but I didn't know how!
-My mom never showed me how to properly take care of my hair, or my skin or nails.
-After high school, I must have rebelled because I have a picture where it was quite long (I still need to find that picture).
+My mom never took an interest in showing me how to properly take care of my hair, or my skin or nails for that matter!
+After high school, I must have rebelled because I have a picture where it was quite long.
 I kept it long for many years, but have had it cut in a layered cut at times.

 I was just beginning to like my hair in high school.
 It was somewhat curly, and had a bad frizzy spot right in the middle of the back of my head!
 I thought it was mostly because of bad hair products, but I'm thankful to have had healthy hair most of my life.
-Then, I had covid for two months last year (Sept-Oct of 2021).
-Strangely, afterwards, almost all of my hair fell out (hair fall), and as the hair began to grow back in, the curly area returned in the same spot!
-Not frizzy this time, but mostly unmanageable.
-Frustrating!!
+Then, I had covid for two months (Sept-Oct of 2021).
+Strangely, afterwards, a lotl of my hair fell out (hair fall), and as the hair began to grow back in, the curly area returned in the same spot!
+Not frizzy this time, but mostly wavy and unmanageable without a curling iron.

 I also had crooked teeth, so was very self-conscious.
 Braces back then was absolutely out of the question.
-She was a single mom raising 4 children.
-I finally got braces after I got married.
+Mom was a single mom raising 4 children.
+I finally got braces long after I got married.
 They were straightened in 1990.
+Having my teeth straightened really improved my self-confidence.
+I had thought of becoming an airline stewardess, but braces weren't allowed back when...

 I now find it easier to make friends, but I have learned to be selective.
 Not everyone who says they're your friend, acts like a friend.
 My present friends love me and appreciate my sense of humor.
 I have since grown out of the fear that gripped me as a youth.
-I am a Christian, and am now content in knowing that I have the hope of eternal life because of a Savior who knew how to save one so lost. 😄
+I am a Christian, and am now content in knowing that I have the best friend anyone could hope for, Jesus Christ my Savior. 😄

 Comments: